 When moving on from my position at FIU, I felt very satisfied with what I had accomplished.
 In seven months, we had nearly 1.5k followers and a consistent posting schedule.
 We also had several processes in place amongst the team members to create and share content.

 The biggest challenge was not realizing how much time and effort social media management takes – even on just two platforms.
 Brainstorming and finding ideas for content is one beast.
 The next beast is creating it and finding the right people or resources.
 On top of all of that, you have to post on time and engage with your audience.

-Having support from your actual thought leaders is crucial.
-You can have amazing analysts, strategists, graphic designers, editors – but without your thought leadership, you’ll struggle.
+Having support from your actual thought leaders is also crucial.
+You can have amazing analysts, strategists, graphic designers, and editors – but without your thought leadership, you’ll struggle.

 I encourage managers to make content development a part of every role in a business.
 A consistent content creation schedule will benefit not just your marketing department but your business overall.